 - PhD Candidate in Animal Studies

 It is important that dog training practices are based on the most current science.
 I pride myself with following the code of ethics set forth by the IAABC and the CCPDT to use the most minimally invasive techniques possible when working with any nonhuman animal.
-I emphasise the importance of building a strong relationhsip built on both consent and communication.
-I am here to help your dog navigate this human centric world in the most effctive and compassionate way possible.
+I emphasise the importance of building a strong relationship founded on both consent and communication.
+I am here to help your dog navigate this human centric world in the most effective and compassionate way possible.

-I am happy to help you with anything from building a stronger bond, improving your understanding of dog behaviour and help you buid a compassionate and respectful relationship with your dog.
+I am happy to help you with anything from building a stronger bond, improving your understanding of dog behaviour and helping you build a compassionate and respectful relationship with your dog.